USS United States (1797): Quasi-War

-In the ensuing two months two French privateers, Sans Pareil and Jalouse were captured and brought into New Castle, Delaware on 20 September.
+In the ensuing two months two French privateers were captured, Sans Pareil on 23 August and Jalouse on 5 September and brought into New Castle, Delaware on 20 September.
 United States put to sea again on 17 October with orders to cruise along the New England coast and eastward.
 However, a severe gale arose the following day and United States was disabled with a sprung bowsprit and slackened rigging.
 Emergency repairs had to be made.
 After the storm passed, she made her way back to Delaware, arriving on 9 November.
 Barry received orders in December which returned United States to the West Indies, taking command of the American squadron there.
 This squadron, in addition to United States, would by early 1799 include: Constitution, George Washington, Merrimack, Portsmouth, Herald and the revenue cutters Pickering, Eagle, Scammel, and Diligence.